-I wrote this article with WordPress users in mind, but it has lots of tips and information that anyone will find helpful!
+I wrote this article about photographer WordPress security with WordPress users in mind, but it has lots of tips and information that anyone will find helpful!

 If you have used all the default settings on your WordPress site, it is extremely easy for hackers to hijack your website.
 This will cost you time, money, and headaches to fix.
 This will also tank your Google Search rankings (at least temporarily).

-The steps in this free guide are a good starting point to become more familiar with the inner workings of your site and to help secure it… for free!
+The steps in this free guide are a good starting point to become more familiar with the inner workings of your site and to help secure it… for no cost!

-If you’re a new photographer looking to start your professional website, I recommend WordPress.org, because you have the best chance to rank on Google searches with it.
+If you’re a new photographer looking to start your professional website, I recommend WordPress.org.
+This is because you have the best chance to rank on Google searches with it.

 Because of the ubiquity of WordPress (34% of all websites use it), it does make you a target for hacking.
 There are some basic steps you can take to make your site much harder to hack though!
 These are some of the things I wish I had known about when I started, they would have saved me hundreds of dollars!

 To use most of the tools below, you have to be able to login to your web host (like BlueHost, GoDaddy, or SiteGround), and access some key files in your CPanel (core website files).
 If this sounds scary, tech support at your host company can probably walk you through some of these steps or do them for you at your request!